truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`Storage --> Block (iSCSI) --> Target Global Configuration` has been reduced to the configuration options used by kernel iSCSI.
 The "ISNS
   Servers" and "Pool Available Size Threshold" fields have been added.

-* The "Available Size Threshold" and "Enable TPC" fields have been added to :menuselection:`Storage --> Block (iSCSI) --> Extents --> Add Extent`.
+* The "Available Size Threshold", "Enable TPC", and "Xen initiator compat mode" fields have been added to :menuselection:`Storage --> Block (iSCSI) --> Extents --> Add Extent`.

 * The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Storage --> (Block) iSCSI --> Targets --> Add Target`.